Looking for fun stuff to do around the city for free? Look no further!

-Graceland – 3734 Elvis Presley Blvd
+- 3764 Elvis Presley Blvd.

-- Begin your morning with meditation at the Mediation Garden which is free for walk up visitation daily from 7:30AM-8:30AM.
+- Begin your morning with a walk in the Meditation Garden where he found peace for free daily from 7:30AM-8:30AM.

-Stax Museum of American Soul Music – 926 E. McLemore Ave.
+- 926 E. McLemore Avenue

 - A gold Cadillac, an eccentric dance floor and hall of records?
 Stax Museum features all of that and then some while sharing the sweet sounds of Memphis’ most eclectic eras as you make your way through each exhibit.

 - Admission is free to Shelby County residents every Tuesday afternoon.